Welcome to your GBTI Network trial. Download and install the extension below to start authoring and join the community.

 Install the GBTI extension

-The extension is how you sign in, edit your work in place, and publish through the co-op.
+The extension is how you sign in, edit your work in place, and publish through the network.
 It runs in your browser and keeps your GitHub sign-in on your own machine.

 Install · about a minute